MINUSCA: Present

 In 2015, a battalion from the Armed Forces of the Democratic Republic of the Congo (FARDC), numbering 807 personnel, was deployed to the CAR as part of MINUSCA.
 The DRC also deployed 118 police.
 In August 2015, allegations surfaced that three DRC soldiers had raped three young women in the town of Bambari, northeast of the capital Bangui.
 Allegations of child sexual exploitation and abuse were also made.
 In January 2016, it was announced that the battalion would be repatriated, as it had failed to meet UN "vetting and preparedness" requirements.

 In 2017, Batatere, Damakongo and Hibou-2 operations were launched in Bambari, Bokaranga and Bang, and Bangui, respectively, in order to restore peace or drive out armed groups.
 Portuguese Commandos received a commendation letter during operation Batatere.

 In recent attacks taken place in CAR in April 2018, MINUSCA and government forces initiated an operation that would disarm a militia, that was predominantly Muslim, in Bangui's peacekeeping 5 district, which is also where Christians were majority.
 MINUSCA is challenged to attain the mandate in protecting human rights and disarming and dismantling non-state actors due to the lack of infrastructure resistance in using military force.

 In April 2019, Bangladesh Special Forces launched Operation Poupou, in order to recover government pickup trucks and restore freedom of movement in Zoukombo.

 As the mandate for MINUSCA has been extended and amended on November 15, 2019, to fit the needs to support the Central African Armed Forces (FACA), there will be difficulty considering the lack of infrastructure and resources.
 The update to the mandate also includes for MINUSCA to assist the electoral process for a peaceful transition for president and legislative body by providing good offices, security, operational, logistical, and technical support for the election.

 In the peacekeeping budget, MINUSCA receives 14% of the budget, with a total of $930,211,900 as of 2018–2019.
 MINUSCA is mostly unpopular in the Central African Republic due to a reputation of both police brutality and ineffectiveness.

 On March 12, 2021, the United Nations Security Council voted to increase the size of the MINUSCA force, devoting an additional 2,750 troops and 940 police officers to the Mission.

 In September 2021, the UN decided to withdraw some 450 Gabonese peacekeepers from its peacekeeping force in the Central African Republic after accusations of sexual exploitation and abuse which the Gabonese government has opened an investigation into.
 MINUSCA peacekeepers have been criticized for widespread rape and sexual violence against civilians.

 On 15 May 2023 Humphrey Nyone was appointed force commander of MINUSCA by United Nations Secretary General, António Guterres.
 He succeeded Daniel Sidiki Traoré in this position.

-Five UN police officers from the Democratic Republic of the Congo who were part of a MINUSCA convoy were killed on September 18, 2025, when their armored personnel carrier crashed and rolled into a river while crossing a bridge near Bangui, in the Central African Republic.
+Five UN police officers from the Republic of the Congo who were part of a MINUSCA convoy were killed on September 18, 2025, when their armored personnel carrier crashed and rolled into a river while crossing a bridge near Bangui, in the Central African Republic.